LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 - **`COPY`**: Copies the contents of the `html` directory from the local system into the container’s web server directory (`/usr/local/apache2/htdocs/`), making the `index.html` file accessible via the web server.

 #### Add User to Docker Group

-We add our username (`liudayubob`) to the Docker group to grant permission to manage Docker containers, then reboot the system:
+We add our username (`liudayubob`) to the Docker group to grant permission to manage Docker containers, then reboot the uBuntu system:

 ```bash
 sudo usermod -a -G docker liudayubob